jrnl-org/jrnl/README.md

 Keep track of people, projects or locations, by tagging them with an `@` in your entries:

-    jrnl Had a wonderful day on the #beach with @Tom and @Anna.
+    jrnl Had a wonderful day on the @beach with @Tom and @Anna.

 You can filter your journal entries just like this: